wangyan100/springbootexamples/spring-boot-actuator/README.md

 - create handyCounter, when create new handy method is called, handyCounter increases 1
   ![6](./screenshot/6.png)

-- use Postman to call REST API to call create new handy method
+- use Postman to invoke create new handy  REST method
   ![7](./screenshot/7.png)

 - browse actuator prometheus endpoint, you can see handyCounter is 1 now